Miit0s/Pokenjmin-Bot-Plus/README.txt

 You should always make the psd in photoshop first, then you open it with Adobe Illstrator and export it to the .svg.
 /!\ Dynamic layers names can't contain underscore or spaces or it won't work Go to export (not save !
 This won't produce the same kind of file) and choose export as SVG.
-Set the decimals to 5, the maximum value, choose "Embed" for images and "SVG" for fonts.
-/!\ Only the visible layers will be exported to the svg, so make all the spe icons, watermarks, backgrounds etc. visible /!\ Sometime Illustrator will ignore the name given to a layer in photoshop, make sure every name are the same
+Set the decimals to 5, the maximum value, choose Inline Style for styling, and "SVG" for fonts.
+For the images choose "Link" /!\ Only the visible layers will be exported to the svg, so make all the spe icons, watermarks, backgrounds etc. visible /!\ Sometime Illustrator will ignore the name given to a layer in photoshop, make sure every name are the same